N. V. Natarajan: Biography

-N. V. Natarajan was born on 12 November 1912 in a famous Thuluva Vellala merchant family of Madras.
+N. V. Natarajan was born on 12 November 1912 in a famous Mudaliar Thuluva Vellala merchant family of Madras.
 Initially, he was a member of the Indian National Congress.
 From 1938 to 1946, he was a member of the Justice Party (later renamed as Dravidar Kazhagam).
 In 1949, he, together with C. N. Annadurai, K. A. Mathiazhagan, E. V. K. Sampath and V. R. Nedunchezhiyan, split from the Dravidar Kazhagam and formed the Dravida Munnetra Kazhagam.
 He was the party's organisational secretary from 1960 until his death.
 He unsuccessfully contested the 1957 and 1962 assembly elections from the Basin Bridge constituency.
 In 1964, he was nominated to the Tamil Nadu Legislative Council.
 He was the minister for Labour and Backward Classes in the M. Karunanidhi cabinet during 1969-75.
 He died on 3 August 1975.

 Natarajan and his wife, Bhuvaneshwari Natarajan, had seven children.
 One of his sons, N. V. N. Somu, later became a member of Parliament as a DMK candidate.